MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Method

 To facilitate the decoupling process, particularly for the residual learning formulation, our network requires a spatial reference image ($\tilde{I}_\text{ref}$).
 This reference image is constructed using a nominal straight checkerboard mask ($\tilde{M}_\text{stg}$) corresponding to the base grid dimensions.
 The reference image $\tilde{I}_\text{ref}$ acts as an illumination prior and an ideal multiplexing layout by compositing $T_\text{bg,jit}$ and $L_v$:

-We concatenate $\tilde{I}_\text{mux}$ and $\tilde{I}_\text{ref}$ along the channel dimension, providing the model with a baseline optical distribution and the ideal multiplexing layout, thereby significantly mitigating the ill-posed nature of the separation task.

-Finally, to ensure meaningful physical interaction, we filter samples by requiring the contact-area ratio in $\tilde{M}_c$ to exceed 5\%.
-Due to large variation in object geometry and scale, some scanned models fail to produce 50 valid patches after resampling and are discarded.
-The final dataset contains 848 objects with 50 viewpoints each.
-For every valid patch, we simulate five press depths, yielding a base set of 212,000 unique geometric contact profiles.
-Crucially, rather than utilizing a static dataset, the training samples are synthesized on-the-fly during each iteration.
-By dynamically applying the randomized wavy masks ($\tilde{M}_\text{wavy}$), correlated color jittering, and random background selection ($\tilde{V}_\text{bg}$), the effective training dataset becomes virtually infinite.
-This dynamic domain randomization strategy encourages the network to learn generalizable decoupling priors rather than memorizing a fixed set of synthetic samples.
+Finally, we require the contact-area ratio in $\tilde{M}_c$ to exceed 5\%, a heuristic threshold that removes near-non-contact samples with little deformation supervision while retaining shallow and small-area contacts.
+Due to variation in object geometry and scale, models that cannot produce 50 valid patches after resampling are discarded.
+The final dataset contains 848 objects with 50 viewpoints each and five press depths per valid patch, yielding 212,000 base contact profiles.
+During training, samples are synthesized on the fly by dynamically applying random wavy masks ($\tilde{M}_\text{wavy}$), correlated color jittering, and random backgrounds ($\tilde{V}_\text{bg}$).
+This dynamic domain randomization expands the effective dataset and encourages generalizable decoupling rather than memorization of fixed synthetic samples.